art-programmer/ComputerVisionPapers/README.md

 ### Unsupervised Domain Adaption by Backpropagation
 1. Domain confusion.

 ## Unsupervised learning
 ### Unsupervised Visual Representation Learning by Context Prediction.
 1. Predict relative location between patches.

+## One-shot learning
+### Learning Feed-Forward One-Shot Learners
+1. Train a learnet to predict the model parameters.
+2. Assess the model on another exemplar to predict if the new exemplar is of the same class with the one used by the learnet.

 ## Graph
 ### GraphGAN: Generating Graphs via Random Walk
 ### Defromable Graph Matching

 ## Attention
 ### Look Closer to See Better: Recurrent Attention Convolutional Neural Network for Fine-grained Image Recognition
 ### Recurrent Models of Visual Attention
 ### Show, Attend and Tell: Neural Image Caption Generation with Visual Attention

 ## Visualization
 ### Understanding Deep Image Representations by Inverting Them